Blaque: 2013–2019: Torch, change in lineup

 Blaque's intended third album, Torch, featured Missy Elliott, songwriter Linda Perry, and producer Rodney Jerkins.
 The intended single "Blackout" was derided as being a "rip-off" of 50 Cent's song "In da Club".

 Torch was scheduled to be released exclusively to iTunes in 2008, nearly five years after its completion by Music World Entertainment, but that was canceled.
 It has been confirmed that Mathew Knowles owns the rights to the albums Torch and Blaque Out.
 On May 31, 2019, Blaque released Torch under the label Blaque/The Move Entertainment.

 Other media

 In addition to being in music, Reed, Fears, and Williams appeared in the 2000 film Bring It On as members of the East Compton Clovers cheerleading squad, fronted by Gabrielle Union.
 Williams also had a small role (playing herself) in the 2001 movie On the Line.
 Blaque appears on Lisa "Left Eye" Lopes's 2001 solo debut album, Supernova, on the track titled "Head to the Sky", which was only released internationally.
+In 2003, Blaque appeared in the final scene of the film Honey, being introduced to the title character, a hip-hop choreographer played by Jessica Alba, by Missy Elliott.
 In 2005, two clips of Fears's solo songs titled "The One" and "NJ2" were leaked on the internet.